Program requirements and course listings

 Course focuses on developing skills that will provide a foundation for successful learning in medical/dental school and as a health care provider.
 Topics include student evaluation of their own learning styles; strategies and techniques for a higher level of learning and testing; organized and active approaches to learning; stress and text anxiety management.

-(1 credit hour, Fall and Spring Semesters, S/U, Year 1 and 2)
+(1 credit hour, Fall and Spring Semesters, P/F or S/U, Year 1 and 2)

-Convocation is designed to give MEDPREP students an opportunity to hear speakers address a variety of topics that will enhance their experience as professionals-in-training.
+Convocation and colloquium are designed to give MEDPREP students opportunities to hear speakers address a variety of topics that will enhance their experience as professionals-in-training.
 Speakers include physicians, medical researchers, or other professionals involved in medical training, social justice, etc.

 MEDP 401B – Prematriculation